-The emphasis of the workshop will be on each student creating a new body of work comprised of images that are related in a meaningful way.
-We will be in the darkroom printing each session and new techniques such as split-filter printing, bleaching, or flashing will be introduced.
-Come help the silver tradition not just survive, but thrive in the age of pixels!
+The emphasis of the workshop will be on each student creating a new body of work comprising images that are related in a meaningful way.
+We will be in the darkroom printing each meeting and new techniques such as split-filter printing, bleaching, or flashing will be introduced.
+Come help the silver tradition not just survive, but thrive in the age of pixels.

 PRE-REQ: Recent darkroom experience.
 At the minimum, students should be able to process film and make a print in a darkroom on their own.

-BRING TO FIRST MEETING: B&W negatives and Fiber photo paper
+BRING TO FIRST CLASS: B&W negatives and Fiber photo paper

 Sign up for extra time in the Darkroom!
 Check out our B&W Darkroom Open Lab times!